-If your pool area is beginning to look drab or you’re just ready for a change, take a look at these ways to transform your outdoor space.
+If your pool area is beginning to look drab or you’re just ready for a change, take a look at these pool remodeling ideas transform your outdoor space.

 1. Give your pool deck a face lift.